A554551N/RPGNotebook/Vaesen/20230603 Mystery Planning.md

 - [ ] Wounded -2 (bargains for its life)
 - [ ] Broken - Hurls itself headlong into its enemies and then flees, returns after 1d6 hours.

+# NPCs
+## Johann Kurtz
+Johann is an old soldier and a former friend of Sven's.
+He has been suffering under the rule of Count Bendz with the rest of the village, but his soldier spirit has led to him building up a resistance against the Count.
+Along with a few other ringleaders he has been collecting medicine, food, and weapons to use in the upcoming battle.

+Unfortunately he was a bit too outspoken for the Count's liking, and he was killed by a villager acting as the Lindworm's puppet.

+## Oleana Lindgren
+Oleana is a baker and another member of the rebellion against Bendz.
+She was smarter about keeping her allegiances quiet, but not quiet enough.
+The Lindworm used her as a weapon to kill Johann (at Bendz' insistance).
+She was immediately caught and is now being held in the village's meagre jail until the Count is ready to see her.

+A search of her house will reveal let
 # Hook
 *A letter received by Sven several weeks after the events at the Black Cat Inn*